craig-day/cldrex/README.md

 # CLDRex

-:warning: This is still a WIP.
+⚡ This is still a WIP.
 Many of the features are not implemented yet, but are being actively developed.

 CLDRex uses Unicode's Common Locale Data Repository (CLDR) to localize text.